EXA-UQ/EXAUQ-Toolbox/docs/designers/tutorials/training_multi_level_gp_tutorial.md

 ## Defining and fitting a multi-level GP

-Next, we need to define a multi-level GP with two levels, which we can do using the `MultiLevelGaussianProcess` class.
-To construct it, we need to create GPs for each level, which we'll do using the `MogpEmulator` class, with a Matern 5/2 kernel for each level.
+Next, we need to define a multi-level GP with two levels, which we can do using the [`MultiLevelGaussianProcess`][exauq.core.modelling.MultiLevelGaussianProcess] class.
+To construct it, we need to create GPs for each level, which we'll do using the [`MogpEmulator`][exauq.core.emulators.MogpEmulator] class, with a Matern 5/2 kernel for each level.

 ``` { .python .copy }